stativeboss/Enabling-SDC-swithces-in-Yosys/README.md

 ### Reg2reg analysis:

+Note: For timing analysis, one posedge clock is sent to the source FF and the next posedge is sent to the capture FF.

 The following figure shows the timing constraints that were imposed and reflected by OpenTimer in the above figure:
 ![image](https://user-images.githubusercontent.com/14873110/177346154-3063f7bf-b36c-4dc7-9b69-66896404e5b7.png)